GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Introduction

-Inspired by Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, we address this challenge with GRAPE (Grouped Ranking-Aware Policy Optimization Enhancement), a plug-and-play and efficient enhancement approach that incorporates ranking signals into retrieval-guided query rewriting with LLMs.
-Intuitively, GRAPE proposes to leverage GRPO to bridge distributional differences—including language, length, and modality shifts—by transforming queries into forms better aligned with the retriever’s training distribution.
-However, our preliminary experiment shows that directly finetuning LLM through similarity scores can lead to score inflation, where nearly all candidates are assigned unexpectedly high scores regardless of their true relevance.
-To address score inflation, we propose a corpus-relative ranking-based reward, which explicitly aligns optimization with ranking metrics while suppressing spurious score inflation.
-Extensive experiments demonstrate that GRAPE consistently improves retrieval performance under distributional shifts—including multilingual differences (Flickr30k-CN, CVLUE, XM3600), length differences (Wikipedia), and multimodal differences (CIRR)—achieving an average improvement of 4.9\% in Recall@10.
-Our contributions are summarized as follows: \begin{itemize} \item We propose GRAPE, a plug-and-play retrieval enhancement approach that keeps the retriever frozen and improves retrieval through retrieval-guided query rewriting with LLMs, thereby avoiding costly re-embedding and redeployment. \item We introduce a corpus-relative ranking-based reward that explicitly aligns optimization with ranking objectives while effectively suppressing score inflation, a pitfall of similarity-based finetuning. \item We demonstrate that GRAPE achieves consistent and significant improvements across multiple distributional shifts—including multilingual, length, and multimodal differences—achieving an average 4.9\% gain in Recall@10 on five representative benchmarks (Flickr30k-CN, CVLUE, XM3600, Wikipedia, CIRR) \end{itemize}
+Drawing inspiration from Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, we address these challenges with GRAPE (\textbf{G}rouped \textbf{R}anking-\textbf{A}ware \textbf{P}olicy Optimization \textbf{E}nhancement)—a seamless, efficient approach that integrates retrieval-derived ranking signals into LLM-based query rewriting.
+GRAPE leverages the grouped optimization paradigm to bridge diverse distributional gaps—spanning language, length, and modality shifts—by transforming raw queries into representations that better align with the retriever's original training distribution.Crucially, our empirical analysis reveals that directly finetuning LLMs via similarity scores induces a score inflation phenomenon, where the model generates rewrites that receive indiscriminately elevated scores regardless of their actual retrieval relevance.
+To mitigate this, we propose a corpus-relative ranking-based reward.
+This mechanism explicitly aligns the optimization objective with ranking metrics, effectively suppressing spurious score inflation while prioritizing discriminative power.
+Extensive evaluations across multilingual (Flickr30k-CN, CVLUE, XM3600), long-form (Wikipedia), and multimodal (CIRR) benchmarks demonstrate that GRAPE consistently enhances performance, yielding an average improvement of $4.9\%$ in Recall@10.Our primary contributions are summarized as follows: \begin{itemize} \item We propose GRAPE, a plug-and-play retrieval enhancement approach that keeps the retriever frozen.
+By optimizing query rewriting through retrieval-guided feedback, GRAPE obviates the need for costly model retraining or corpus re-embedding. \item We identify the score inflation pitfall in similarity-based supervision and introduce a ranking-based reward function.
+This approach aligns optimization with actual ranking objectives, ensuring the generation of high-fidelity, discriminative rewrites. \item We demonstrate that GRAPE achieves significant and consistent gains across five representative benchmarks, addressing multilingual, length, and multimodal shifts with an average Recall@10 improvement of $4.9\%$.\end{itemize}